 Prenatal care helps mitigate risks during pregnancy and improves the chance of a safe and healthy delivery.
 Regular prenatal visits help the doctor monitor the pregnancy and identify problems or complications before they turn serious.

 Babies born to mothers who do not get prenatal care have a higher chance of being born at a low birth weight.
-Newborn babies with low birth weight are five times more likely to die than those whose mothers received prenatal care.
-Prenatal care begins three months before begin the process of conceiving.
+New-born babies with low birth weight are five times more likely to die than those whose mothers received prenatal care.
+Prenatal care begins three months before beginning the process of conceiving.
 Some healthy habits to follow during this period are:

 - quit smoking and drinking alcohol

 - take folic acid supplements daily

 - talk to doctor about medical conditions, dietary supplements, and any over the counter or prescription drugs that you take

 - avoid contact with toxic substances and chemicals at home or work

 Schedule regular healthcare appointments through each stage of the pregnancy.

 A schedule of visits includes seeing the doctor:

 - every month in the first six months of pregnancy